 The quality improvement (QI) team is a group of individuals within an organization who are tasked with carrying out continuous improvement efforts to ensure policies and systems are in place to provide the highest quality services to our clients.
-The Inyo County Division of Behavioral Health QI analyst team falls under HHS Administration- Evaluation and Outcomes Division.
+The Inyo County Division of Behavioral Health QI analyst team falls under HHS Administration- Program Integrity and Quality Assurance program.

 Purpose: QIC monitors the service delivery system with a goal of improving the processes of providing care and better meeting the needs of clients.
 QIC members identify opportunities for improvement and decide on which opportunities to monitor through the QI Work Plan.
 QIC also evaluates the 24/7 access line by gathering information from test calls to improve services.
 The Quality Improvement Committee (QIC) assumes the activities of the following committees - the Performance Improvement Project (PIP) Committee and the Cultural Competency Committee (CCC), to include development and monitoring of the PIPs and Cultural Competency Plan (CCP).
 Tasks include reviewing and evaluating timeliness, access and quality of services delivered by Inyo County Behavioral Health Services, and considers projects designed to look at ways to improve daily services.

 Frequency: Quarterly meetings will be held the month following the end of the quarter under review (January, April, July, and October).
 Two meetings will be held at ICHHS-BH during our Behavioral Health “staffing” meetings to ensure internal stakeholder input, and the other two will be community based meetings held at Wellness Center or with one of our partner organizations.
 The committee will make efforts to have one meeting a year in South County.